lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ![wireframe](/assets/readme/image_2024-11-27_123117416.png)
-We decided on this design based on the colours of other market-leading text games (Wordle, NYTimes and Sudoku.com) Alternate look was also proposed as refinements
+We decided on this design based on the colours of other market-leading text games (Wordle, NYTimes and Sudoku.com) Alternate looks were also proposed as refinements

 ![Wireframe2](/assets/readme/image_2024-11-27_141343866_480.png)
 ![Wireframe3](/assets/readme/new_phone_480.png)